ajessu/jobeet-docs/en/the-admin-generator.rst

 ``type`` is not defined, because the ``Admin`` class use the type defined in the doctrine mapping definition.
 For ``slimUrl`` it's obligatory, because it not exist in that mapping.
-You can set other options, simply look inside the ``FieldDescription`` class in the AdminBundle.
+You can set other options, simply look inside the ``Admin/FieldDescription.php`` class in the AdminBundle.
 This class is common to list, the form and the filter.

 At this point, the ``Job List`` should look like: